-Organizing Framework
+School Of Nursing Organizing Framework

-The organizing framework of the school of nursing is derived from the philosophy and has four major components.
-The four components are values, role, knowledge and process.
+The organizing framework of the nursing department is derived from the philosophy and has four major components.
+The four components are role, process, values and knowledge.
 These components are taught at each level of education and provide a construct for development of objectives and outcomes.
 The framework model clearly shows how each of the components increases in complexity at the three levels of education.
-The model is visualized as a circular process with each component dependent upon the others.
-However, writing about the framework requires discussing the components individually.